YunongPan/sicherheit_ws/README.md

 	`roslaunch demonstrator_preprocessing environmental_detection.launch`

   	*Note: After starting this process, there will be a 10-second countdown.
 (It can be adjusted if you think it is too long/short.
 Please see section **Parameter**.)
 Please use this time to be more than 2 meters away from the demonstrator.
 After the countdown is over, an environmental detection of about 10 seconds will be started.
-After this process is completely finished, you may go back to the Demonstrator and contine to the next step.*
+After this process is completely finished, you could return to the Demonstrator and continue to the next step.*

 	*If someone stays within 2 meters during the environmental detection, he/she may also be recognized as a stationary object and be filtered out, which may reduce the effectiveness of the program.*